bubdm/etlbox.docu/ETLBoxDocu/articles/transformations/lookup_data.md

 ## LookupTransformation

-If you want to lookup some data from existing tables or other sources, the lookup transformation can help you here.
+If you want to lookup some data from existing tables or other sources, the lookup transformation is the right choice.
 It allows you to enrich the incoming rows with data from the lookup source.

-The lookup transformation is similar to a row transformation, with the addition that you can define a lookup source.
-The lookup source can be any kind of ETLBox source component, e.g. a `DbSource` or `CsvSource`.
+The lookup transformation can be compared to a simple row transformation, with the addition that you can define a lookup source and a lookup function.The lookup source can be any kind of ETLBox source component, e.g. a `DbSource` or `CsvSource`.
 When the first record arrives at the lookup transformation, it will automatically load all data from the lookup source into memory.
 This data is then available in the lookup transformation.

+When you use the a DbSource as source for the lookup, you can also choose to only load partial chunks of data into memory instead the whole table.
+This can be useful if you source tables are bigger.

 ### Examples